Do you need to simplify your life?

 - Negative thoughts.
 Mostly they are unproductive and harmful.
 Work on your self esteem, get into therapy, meditate, exercise – flush those demons out any way possible.

+Check out the Swedish philosophy of Lagom.
 Simplify your life.
 Don’t let FOMO get in the way.
 A more peaceful, joyful life awaits you.